The most beautiful monasteries of Mallorca

 Kloster auf Mallorca: Kloster Sant Salvador Felanitx

-Around the monastery is a spacious picnic area with barbecue areas.
+Around the monastery is a spacious picnic places with barbecue areas.
 There is a small hotel in the monastery.

 The former monastery of Miramar is a privileged place, high above the sea, with wide views over the sea.
-It was none other than Ramón Llull who founded a missionary school here.
-Later the estate was acquired by the Archduke Luis Salvador of Austria (an important figure in Majorcan history), who restored the church, that by then laid in ruins.
+None other than Ramón Llull founded a missionary school here.
+Later, the estate was acquired by Archduke Luis Salvador of Austria, an important figure in Majorcan history, who restored the church that, by then, lay in ruins.

 Kloster Monestir de Miramar